roytu/QOSF-FeMoco2020/README.md

 # Special Thanks

-Special thanks to Vesselin (TODO link) for providing guidance throughout this project, Michał Stęchły (TODO link) for organizing the mentorship program, and the rest of the folks at the [Quantum Open Software Foundation](qosf.org) for their work in enabling free and open-source research for quantum computing.
+Special thanks to [Vesselin](https://www.linkedin.com/in/vgg-consulting/) for providing guidance throughout this project, [Michał Stęchły](https://www.mustythoughts.com/) for organizing the mentorship program, and the rest of the folks at the [Quantum Open Software Foundation](qosf.org) for their work in enabling free and open-source research for quantum computing.